Create a Website Account - Manage notification subscriptions, save form progress and more.

-The owner may appeal within ten days to the Planning Board.
+The owner may appeal within ten days to the Zoning Board.
 The appeals process is outlined in the Ordinance (PDF).

 Show All Answers